• Skip to primary navigation

 • Add the shortening and cold water and process until the mixture resembles a coarse meal, begins to stick together, and holds together when pinched.

-• Remove dough from processor (will be crumbly) and form into a ball.
+• Remove the dough from processor (it will be crumbly) and form it into a round, flat disc.

-• Wrap in plastic wrap and refrigerate for at least 1 hour, and up to one day (overnight).
+• Wrap the disc in plastic wrap and refrigerate for at least 1 hour, and up to one day (overnight).

 • After the dough has chilled, preheat oven to 450 degrees F.